 Quality of care for Veteran’s includes raising awareness around important health topics.
 By highlighting some of the national health awareness campaigns each month, Veterans can get ideas, information, and resources on a variety of health matters.

-October is Breast Cancer Awareness Month, and we want to remind Veterans of the importance of getting screened.
-For more than 21 years the VA has led the nation in breast cancer screenings and has focused on coordination of care and improving access to screenings.
-In 2015, VA screened 86 percent of its women Veteran patients age 50-74, compared with the private sector at 73 percent.
+October is Breast Cancer Awareness Month, and we want to emphasize the importance of getting screened.
+For more than 19 years the VA has led the nation in breast cancer screenings and has focused on coordination of care and improving access to screenings.

-Early detection and knowing how to lower your chances of getting breast cancer can help you and your loved ones live healthy lives.
+Early detection and knowing how to reduce your chances of getting breast cancer can help you and your loved ones live healthy lives.
+About one in eight U.S. women will get breast cancer over the course of their lifetime.
 Both men and women can develop breast cancer, though male breast cancer is less common.

-VA recommends all women begin getting yearly mammograms by age 45, and every other year beginning at age 55.
+VHA Guidance states: Women aged 45 to 54 years should be screened annually, Women 55 years and older should transition to biennial screening or have the opportunity to continue screening annually, and Women should have the opportunity to begin annual screening between the ages of 40 and 44 years.
 A mammogram is an x-ray of the breast and is one of the most common screenings for breast cancer.
 Routine screenings can often find breast cancer early and make treatment more successful.

 The VA provides mammograms for all Veterans, with 45 facilities providing on-site services using digital mammography along with mobile mammography, allowing Veterans in rural areas of the country to get screenings and have their mammograms read by a VA breast radiologist, without traveling far from home.